 FMTC Affiliate Disclosure: Blond Wayfarer contains affiliate links.
 If you make a purchase through these links, I earn a commission at no extra cost to you.
 This disclosure pertains to all affiliate links.

 Sooo you have plans to travel the Baltics soon?
-Awesome choice!
+You’re making some very awesome choices for your upcoming backpacking trip!
 These three countries, Lithuania, Latvia, and Estonia, are very unique compared to other parts of Europe.
 Your backpacking experience will be filled with fascinating (albeit dark) history, gorgeous architecture, delicious and cheap food, and new friendships with people – who’ve likely already traveled quite a bit of the world!

 I traveled solo to the Baltics in summer of 2016.
 I did it completely on my own, no guided tour included.
 Pretty cool, huh?
 And certainly a testament to have safe the Batlics are.